mixtape.lgbt

 About The Publication:

-“Mixtape.lgbt is a digital arts and music zine for the lgbtq community.
-We feature brief interviews with bands, personal stories, media recommendations and critical essays about the joy of being part of a vibrant, thriving community.”
+“Mixtape.LGBT is a digital arts and music zine.
+We feature personal stories, brief interviews, media recommendations and critical essays with a focus on LGBTQ+ topics.”
 Online publication.
 Pays on acceptance.
 Period between acceptance and publication varies.
 Buys first serial and online right.
 No reprints.
 Responds within 3 weeks.
 Guideline online at http://www.mixtape.lgbt/submissions.

 Current Needs:

-CURRENT NEEDS: “We’re specifically interested in writing that touches on themes of art, music, and the ways they inform the LGBT experience.
+“We’re interested in writing that ties together media (meaning art, music, games, film, theater— anything creative) and LGBTQ+ experiences.

 Personal stories might involve things like falling in love with a song, how it felt to finally see yourself reflected in fiction, the movies that you pull out when you need comfort — basically, life through the lens of the art we love.
-Critical essays might be about the transformative power of slash fanfiction, instagram and the accessibility of queer theater, common metaphors across lgbt music, or other topics exploring a specific interaction between art and being queer.
+Critical essays might be about the transformative power of slash fanfiction; how instagram is broadening awareness of queer theater; the history and evolution of euphemism in LGBT poetry; or other topics exploring a specific interaction between art and being who we are.
 While we don’t require strict scientific rigor, we do require that the essay argue a point.

-We also like positive reviews for books, movies, music, theater and other art that deal with queer themes.
-We’re interested in reviews that show us your love for something in a way that feels personal — like we’re listening to a friend recommend something they love.
-The media involved need not be new.
+We also like positive reviews for media that deals with LGBT themes.
+We’re interested in reviews that show us your love for something — like we’re listening to a friend recommend one of their favorites.
+The media involved need not be new, but it helps if it’s new to us.
 Finally, we’re setting aside a small number of pages for original poetry.
-Send us something that really evokes this issue’s themes!”
+Send us something that really evokes this issue’s theme!”
 Pays $0.10/word.
-Word counts: “Creative non-fiction pieces that deal with art, music, and the lgbt experience, between 600 and 1200 words.
-Critical essays exploring a specific interaction between art and being lgbtq (600-1800 words).
-Positive reviews for media that deals with queer themes (less than 600 words).
-Original short poetry (less than 800 words) on the same topic.”
+Word counts: “Personal stories, 600-1200 words.
+Critical essays, 600-1800 words.
+Positive reviews for LGBTQ+ media, 300-800 words.
+Original short poetry, less than 600 words.”
 Submit query or complete manuscript.

 Pays $0.10/word.